 - Hard-side Luggage

-- With the biggest trend driver being weight of luggage, the hard-side luggage is preferred over the traditional soft-side luggage due to its durability and lightness.
+- With the biggest trend driver being the weight of luggage, hard-sided luggage is preferred over the traditional soft-side luggage due to its durability and lightness.

 - Color Options